JonLatane/jonline/backend/README.md

 kubernetes         ClusterIP      10.245.0.1       <none>            443/TCP           106d
 ```

-You should be able to `grpc_cli ls 178.128.143.154:27707` and see both Jonline and the gRPC reflection service (that lets you list services)!
-You can test against my instance with `grpc_cli ls be.jonline.io:27707`.
+You should be able to `grpcurl 178.128.143.154:27707` list and see both Jonline and the gRPC reflection service (that lets you list services)!
+You can test against my instance with `grpcurl be.jonline.io:27707`. list

 ## Building and Deploying Your Own Image
 If you're interested in building your own version of Jonline, you must fork this repo and have your own Docker registry.
 The registry can be private as long as your k8s cluster can talk to it.
 You must update the [`image` in `k8s/jonline.yaml`](https://github.com/JonLatane/jonline/blob/main/backend/k8s/jonline.yaml#L32) and the [`CLOUD_REGISTRY` in `Makefile`](https://github.com/JonLatane/jonline/blob/main/Makefile#L5) to point at your registry.